Interpretable Sensitivity Analysis for Balancing Weights: Sensitivity analysis for balancing weights estimators

 \begin{procedure_step} For each bootstrap sample $b=1,\ldots,B$, re-estimate the weights and compute the extrema $\underset{h\in\mathcal{H}(\Lambda)}{\inf}\hat{\mu}_{1,b}^{*(h)}$ and $\underset{h\in\mathcal{H}(\Lambda)}{\sup}\hat{\mu}_{1,b}^{*(h)}$ under the collection of sensitivity models $\mathcal{H}(\Lambda)$ by solving \eqref{eq:weights_lpp}.

 \end{procedure_step}

 \begin{procedure_step} Obtain valid confidence intervals for sensitivity analysis:

 \end{procedure_step} Replacing $\hat{\gamma}(X_i)$ in Equation \eqref{eq:weights_lpp} with the inverse of propensity scores estimated by a generalized linear model recovers the procedure from \cite{zhao2019sensitivity}.
+As in \citet{zhao2019sensitivity}, the added computational cost for additional values of $\Lambda$ is minimal since they do not require a researcher to draw additional bootstrap samples nor re-estimate the weights.

 Finally, a researcher must compute a sensitivity value for a given study; see \citet{Rosenbaum2002} for extensive discussion.
 Suppose the confidence interval for PATE under ignorability ($\Lambda = 1$) does not contain zero, indicating a statistically significant effect.
 As $\Lambda$ increases, allowing for stronger violations of ignorability, the confidence interval will widen and eventually cross zero.
-Of particular interest then is the minimum value of $\Lambda$ for which the confidence interval contains zero; we denote this value as $\Lambda^\ast$.
-Thus, we can interpret $\Lambda^*$ as the minimum difference in the odds ratio between the probability of treatment with and without conditioning on the treated potential outcome for which we no longer observe a significant treatment effect.
+Of particular interest then is the minimum value of $\Lambda$ for which the confidence interval contains zero; we denote this value as $\Lambda^\ast$.\footnote{Similar to the robustness value with $q = 1$ from \citet{Cinelli2020}, researchers can also consider the minimum value of $\Lambda$ for which the point estimate interval contains zero.
+The point estimate interval can be computed by solving \eqref{eq:weights_lpp} using the full observed data for a particular value of $\Lambda$.} Thus, we can interpret $\Lambda^*$ as a necessary difference in the odds ratio between the probability of treatment with and without conditioning on the treated potential outcome for which we no longer observe a significant treatment effect.
 This represents the degree of confounding required to change a study's causal conclusions, with larger values of $\Lambda^*$ representing more robust estimates.

-Sensitivity analysis may also be useful in cases where the confidence interval under $\Lambda = 1$ is very small and includes zero, indicating no large effect in any direction.
+Sensitivity analysis may also be useful in cases where the confidence interval under $\Lambda = 1$ is very small and includes zero, indicating no large effect in any direction or bioequivalence in the sense discussed by \citet{brown1995optimal}.
 In this setting, a researcher may obtain a sensitivity value $\Lambda^*$ by defining a minimal effect size $\iota > 0$ of practical interest and repeating the sensitivity analysis for larger and larger values of $\Lambda$ until the confidence interval includes either $-\iota$ or $\iota$, revealing the degree of confounding needed to mask a practically important effect.
-For examples of such sensitivity analyses for equivalence results, see \citet{pimentel2015large, pimentel2020optimal}.
+For examples of such sensitivity analyses, see \citet{pimentel2015large, pimentel2020optimal}.